Subscribe by Email

 Author Archives: Federico Pacchioni

-Mark your calendars for the beloved Chapman tradition of Paul’s Pasta Piazza Party.
-Italian music, cuisine, and good company for all right in the heart of the Orange campus: Attallah Piazza, Monday, October 8, from 5pm to 7pm.
+Join us for Paul’s Pasta Piazza Party!
+Italian music, cuisine, and good company for all right in the heart of the Orange campus: Attallah Piazza, Monday, October 14, from 5pm to 7pm.
 Special thanks to Paul and Marybelle Musco.

 The Italian Studies program held its annual Retreat & Reunion on the Chapman campus as part of the University’s Homecoming Weekend celebrations.
 The program provided an overview of curricular and study abroad opportunities, presentations by faculty and officers of the Italian … Continue reading

 Dr. Pacchioni speaks at the international symposium “Intersections: The Arts and the Concept of Time,” in Florence

 This semester, Sarina Welsh, who is pursuing the new interdisciplinary B.A. in Global Communication and Italian, created a completely new Italian language and culture class for the kids of Higher Ground, a nonprofit organization dedicated to mentoring and empowering youth … Continue reading

 Chapman University’s Department of World Languages and Cultures selected Amy Giraldo as Outstanding Italian Studies Minor.
 A note from her professors: “Few words are not sufficient to describe Amy Giraldo.
 Not only she exemplifies academic commitment and rigor at the … Continue reading